SuleimanFarah/sunpy/Home:-Weekly-Community-Meetings-Archive.md

 ##### Sunspotter

-* [#4238](https://github.com/sunpy/sunpy/pull/4238) table matcher, in progress with euclidian distance and cosine similarity.
+* [#4238](https://github.com/sunpy/sunpy/pull/4238) table matcher, in progress with euclidean distance and cosine similarity.
 * Requested to have it also as example in the gallery.
 * Some people not convinced this should live on core